jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (4) The power to enter and search a place or thing under a search warrant may be exercised once only.

 ### 343 Requirements when executing search warrant
-(1) A gambling inspector or member of the police who executes a search warrant must carry the warrant with him or her, and produce it for inspection, along with evidence of his or her identity,—
+(1) A gambling inspector or constable who executes a search warrant must carry the warrant with him or her, and produce it for inspection, along with evidence of his or her identity,—
   (a) on first entering the place specified in the warrant, to the person appearing to be in charge of the place; and (b) whenever subsequently required to do so at the place specified in the warrant, by any other person appearing to be in charge of the place or any part of the place.
-(2) If the owner or occupier of the place is not present at the time the search warrant is executed, the gambling inspector or member of the police must leave in a prominent location at the place a written statement that includes the following information:
+(2) If the owner or occupier of the place is not present at the time the search warrant is executed, the gambling inspector or constable must leave in a prominent location at the place a written statement that includes the following information:
   (a) the time and date of the search; and
-  (b) the name of the gambling inspector or member of the police who executed the search; and (c) the address of the office of the gambling inspector or the police station to which enquiries should be made.
+  (b) the name of the gambling inspector or constable who executed the search; and (c) the address of the office of the gambling inspector or the Police station to which enquiries should be made.
-(3) If any thing is seized in the execution of a search warrant, the gambling inspector or member of the police executing the warrant must leave in a prominent location at the place, or deliver or send by registered mail to the owner or occupier within 10 working days after the search, a written inventory of all things seized.
+(3) If any thing is seized in the execution of a search warrant, the gambling inspector or constable executing the warrant must leave in a prominent location at the place, or deliver or send by registered mail to the owner or occupier within 10 working days after the search, a written inventory of all things seized.

 ### 344 Police may arrest persons found at place
-A member of the police who is executing, or assisting in the execution of, a search warrant at a place may, without further warrant, arrest any person found at the place if he or she has reasonable grounds to believe that the person is committing, or has committed, an offence.
+A constable who is executing, or assisting in the execution of, a search warrant at a place may, without further warrant, arrest any person found at the place if he or she has reasonable grounds to believe that the person is committing, or has committed, an offence.

 ### 345 Disposal of things seized under search warrant
 (1) In any proceedings for an offence relating to any thing seized under warrant, the court may order, either at the trial or hearing or on an application, that the thing be delivered to the person appearing to the court to be entitled to it, or that it be otherwise disposed of in any manner that the court thinks fit.
-(2) A gambling inspector or member of the police may, at any time, unless an order has been made under subsection (1), return the thing to the person from whom it was seized, or apply to a District Court Judge for an order for its disposal.
+(2) A gambling inspector or constable may, at any time, unless an order has been made under subsection (1), return the thing to the person from whom it was seized, or apply to a District Court Judge for an order for its disposal.
 (3) On any such application, the District Court Judge may make any order that a court may make under subsection (1).
 (4) If proceedings for an offence relating to the thing are not brought within 3 months of its seizure, any person claiming to be entitled to the thing may, after the expiry of that period, apply to a District Court Judge for an order that it be delivered to him or her.
 (5) On any such application, the District Court Judge may—